How Many Clubs Can I have In My Golf Bag?

 If you are new to golf, you may have heard there is a limit to how many golf clubs you are allowed to carry out on the golf course.

-You should know the number of golf clubs that you may carry in your golf bag, including the putter, because knowing the rules is part of the game especially in case you plan to compete in a golf tournament.
+You should know the number of golf clubs that you may carry in your golf bag, including the putter, because knowing the rules is part of the game especially in case you ever compete in a golf tournament.

 If you’re not sure what the limit is, don’t worry!